 Shikwa sees Dilip Kumar play an under-trial army officer.
 In the film, he plays a soldier, Ram, who, disillusioned by war, appeals for peace on the battlefield even as he loses an arm and an eye and is disfigured in the face.
 However, he is courtmartialed for rebellion and for refusal to fight on the battlefield and is subsequently tried.
 His girlfriend, Indu (Nutan), pleads with the investigating officer of the case, Narendra, who also loves her, that she would be his if he saves Ram from death.
 Ram is then put into a mental asylum from where he escapes.
 He reaches Indu only to find her in bridal clothes.
 He lets himself be captured to be sent back to the asylum…

 According to Karunesh Thakur, an assistant director on the film, the film was being produced by the Filmkaar company owned by Makhanlal and Rajendra Jain.
-The company had already made films like Chhoti Babi (1950), Deedar (1951) and Ghunghroo (1952).
+The company was known for making films like Chhoti Babi (1950), Deedar (1951) and Ghunghroo (1952).
 Thakur joined them as an apprentice when the company was making Maan (1954).
-However, the film flopped and the company launched Shikwa with Dilip Kumar to recoup losses.
-Sadly, Shikwa could not be completed and Filmkaar had to close down altogether.
+However, the film flopped and the long-in-the-making, Shikwa also could not be completed and Filmkaar had to close down altogether.

 Thankfully, some footage of a few edited scenes from the film survive and give us a glimpse of what might have been.
 Sadly, they also confirm that here is a film that should have been completed and released.
 Looking at one of the court martial sequences alone in this footage indicates that Shikwa would undoubtedly have been yet another milestone in the careers of both Dilip Kumar and Nutan.